Kopogiri/Tsunaptics/README.md

 ![alt text](https://github.com/Tonouda/Headpat-Haptics/blob/main/tsunaptics002.png?raw=true) \
 Now connect the battery to the underside of the board.
 Red to Bat+ and Black to Bat-.

 Alrighty!
-Now print the hapticsholdingthingy.stl.
-It is currently made to fit an aftermarket Quest 2 strap through it.
+Now print the hapticsholdingthingy.stl. [here](https://github.com/Tonouda/Headpat-Haptics/blob/main/HapticHoldingthingy%20v1.stl) or [here](https://github.com/Tonouda/Headpat-Haptics/blob/main/HapticHoldingthingy%20v2.stl) It is currently made to fit an aftermarket
+Quest 2 strap through it.
 So feel free to edit it to fit your desired strap size or re create the jig entirely. \
 ![alt text](https://github.com/Tonouda/Headpat-Haptics/blob/main/Screenshot%202024-04-01%20233346.png?raw=true) \